iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 - Documentation, code, and CLI updated to reflect multi-modal (ear + voice) nature throughout.
 - **Demucs and its dependencies have been removed from requirements.txt and the codebase.
 Only classical denoising is now supported.**
 - Data collection no longer prompts for open-air (liveness) samples; only in-ear samples are collected for echo.
 Liveness detection is handled in feature extraction and analysis.
+- Echo Signal Simulation (Data Quality): Done.
+Echo signal quality simulation/checks are implemented in `data_collector.py` and are part of the QA logging and fallback pipeline.
+This ensures robust data quality and device-agnostic operation.

 ## Table of Contents
 1. [Project Overview](#project-overview)